Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: The FEMWARP algorithm

 \section{The FEMWARP algorithm}

-The first step of the FEMWARP algorithm is to express the coordinates of each interior node of the initial mesh as a linear combination of its neighbors.
-Let a triangular or tetrahedral mesh be given for the domain $\Omega$ in two or three dimensions.
-Let $b$ and $m$ represent the numbers of boundary and interior nodes, respectively.
+In this section, we describe the three-step FEMWARP algorithm (see, e.g., ~\cite{baker}).
+The first step of the FEMWARP algorithm is to express the coordinates of each interior vertex of the initial mesh as a linear combination of its neighbors.
+Let a triangular or tetrahedral mesh, $M$, be given for the domain $\Omega$ in two or three dimensions.
+Let $b$ and $m$ represent the numbers of boundary and interior vertices, respectively.
 Form the $(m+b)\times(m+b)$ stiffness matrix $A$ based on piecewise linear finite elements defined on the initial mesh for the boundary value problem